Does a Well Need a Foot Valve?

 Sediment buildup on screen

-- Compressed air: A third method is possible when the foot valve is already in the well.
-Compressed air is pumped into the well to raise the water level.
+Sediment buildup on the screen can clog the strainer and greatly reduce flow through the check valve.
+Surging the well is a standard method to prevent excessive sediment buildup in the foot valve screen.
+Using a surge block or a bailer is a preemptive measure to take.
+Compressed air can be pumped into the well to raise the water level.
 When the water level reaches the top of the well casing, the air is turned off to allow the water level to drop quickly.
-This action may shake loose some sediment from the foot valve but is not as reliable as using a surge block.
+This action may shake loose some sediment from the foot valve, but is not as reliable as using a surge block.

 Well foot valve maintenance

-After lifting a foot valve out of a well, take the opportunity to disassemble it and determine if anything inside of the valve is repairable.
+After lifting a foot valve out of a well, take the opportunity to disassemble it and determine if anything inside the valve is repairable.
 However, before disassembling the valve, determine whether or not the manufacturer will void the valve’s warranty if it is taken apart.

 Disassembling a foot valve is a simple process.
 First, remove the screen and seat, and then remove the disc.
 Once the disc is removed: